nhsconnect/Events-Management/pages/messages/messages/pds_change_of_address.md

 ## PDS Change of Address Message Life Cycle ##

-The `PDS Change of Address` event message is always a `new` event and there is no concept of `update` or `delete` for the event message.
+The `PDS Change of Address` event message will always contain a `eventMessageType` extension with value `new` in the MessageHeader resource.
+There will be no `update` or `delete` version of this event message.

 If a subscriber receives multiple `PDS Change of Address` event messages for the same patient, the latest event message as indicated by the `timestamp` element within the MessageHeader resource should be considered the source of truth for the patient's correct address.